pj-oboyle/E-Commerce_Website/README.md

 ---

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ---